-MG 226 - Commercial Papers & Transactions.
+- MG 226 Commercial Papers & Transactions.
 3 Credits.
 Focus on various business forms and laws governing businesses and business transactions.
-Students learn to analyze business transactions such as those dealing with sales, insurance, real estate, bankruptcy, and financial statements, with emphasis on commercial documents.
+Students learn to analyze business transactions such as those dealing with sales, insurance, real estate, bankruptcy, and financial statements, with emphasis on commercial documents. - MG 232 Logistics.

-MG 233 - Personnel Management.
 3 Credits.
+This course introduces students to the field of logistics.
+Topics include careers in logistics, the development of lodistics systems, modes of transportation, distribution planning, supply chain security, and customer service.
+The roles and functions of purchasing packaging, materials handling, inventory management, warehousing, and logistics software are also explored.
+(PR: Permission) - MG 233 Personnel Management.
+3 Credits.
 Designed to acquaint the student with principles of managing personnel in business.
 Personnel recruitment, selection, and evaluation; job analysis and evaluation; employee retention; wage and salary administration; and labor relations and legislation are studied.
-(PR: MG 101; MG 101E; or Permission)

-MG 240 - Business Ethics.
+(PR: MG 101; MG 101E; or Permission) - MG 240 Business Ethics.
 3 Credits.
 The purpose of this course is to provide students with a framework for effective decision making when they face ethical issues in business.
-(PR: COM 111 or permission)

-MG 253 - Bank Management.
+(PR: COM 111 or permission) - MG 253 Bank Management.
 3 Credits.
 Covers new trends that have emerged in the philosophy and practice of management.
 The study and application of the principles outlined provide new and experienced banks with a working knowledge of bank management.
 The case study technique is utilized as an effective management learning technique.
-(PR: FN 151)

-MG 280-287 - Special Topics.
+(PR: FN 151) - MG 280-287 Special Topics.
 1-4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of division director or course instructor.)

-MG 296 - Integrated Business Strategies.
+(PR: Enrollment with permission of division director or course instructor.) - MG 296 Integrated Business Strategies.
 3 Credits.
-A capstone course in which students work in teams, using their skills and knowledge to develop and implement simulated business strategies.
-(PR: Students must have completed at least 45 credit hours in their program)

-MG 299 - Cooperative Work Experience.
+A caCJSone course in which students work in teams, using their skills and knowledge to develop and implement simulated business strategies.
+(PR: Students must have completed at least 45 credit hours in their program) - MG 299 Cooperative Work Experience.
 1-9 Credits (CR/NC).
 Supervised on-the-job training for business students.
 (PR: Permission)